grokify/chathooks/README.md

 [![Go Report Card][goreport-svg]][goreport-link]
 [![License][license-svg]][license-link]

 Proxy service to map different requests to Glip's inbound webhook service.
+It is primarily useful for when a service supports Slack webhooks but not Glip webhooks.
+By using this service you can stand up a Glip webhook proxy what will listen to and process Slack formatted messages.

+Note: At this time, the proxy only supports the `text` body and not message attachments.

 ## Usage